DreamSpoon/AMH2B/README.md

 #### Instructions to use the script:
 Select all objects with materials that need to be swapped.
 Select meshes, armature objects, curves, etc. - the meshes will have their materials swapped and any objects without materials (e.g. armatures) will be ignored.

-Press button AMH2B -> Swap Materials
+Press button AMH2B -> Mesh Material -> Swap Material - From File

 File selection window will be shown, and user selects one file with preferred materials in it.
 Run this command multiple times if materials are located across many files:
   - e.g. Run Swap Materials from File and choose the file with clothes materials to swap only clothes materials (other materials will be ignored), then re-run this command and choose the file with hair materials to swap only hair materials, etc.